Apply for Summer Staff

 What is the summer program like?

 Camp Wyoming is committed to a Christ-centered summer program that is organized, safe, educational, and fun.
-The summer includes staff training (May 20-June 1), eight weeks of programming, and one week of break/time off.
-Campers range in age from 5 to 17 years of age, including a specialty camp: TTT (pronounced Tri-T) which is a non-religious camp for underprivileged girls in 4th grade.
+The summer includes twelve days of staff training (May 20-31), eight weeks of programming, and one week of break/time off.
+Campers range in age from 5 to 17 years of age, including two weeks of a specialty camp: TTT (pronounced Tri-T) which is a non-religious camp for underprivileged girls in 4th grade.
 Counselors work in a variety of large group and small group settings with different age groups.
 Bible studies, evening discussions, and group building activities are conducted in small groups for all regular camps.
 Large group activities include campfires, worship, group games, swimming, and evening programs.
 Check out what a Typical Day of Camp

 might look like.

 Why should I work for Camp Wyoming this summer?